ardikars/EUID/README.md

 When decoding, upper and lower case letters are accepted, and i and l will be treated as 1 and o will be treated as 0.
 When encoding, only upper-case letters are used.

 The "check-mod symbols" are added to the last string for detecting transmission and entry errors early and inexpensively.
 The "check-mod symbol" encodes the number modulus 127.
-We can use the remaining bits and add one symbol (2 bits + 5 bits), so our final encoded ID is 27 symbols.
+We can use the remaining bits and add one symbol (2 bits + 5 bits), so our final encoded ID is 27 character string.

 | Symbol Value | Decode Symbol | Encode Symbol |